-The ANALYZER monitor normally outputs the signal after all filtering and processing, immediately before being detected by the final reading meter.
-In Analog Analyzer mode, the output will come from the Analog Analyzer reading.
-In Digital Analyzer mode, the output will come from the Digital Analyzer (after being converted to an analog signal by a D/A).
+The ANALYZER monitor outputs the signal after all filtering and processing, immediately before being detected by the final reading meter.

-☐ For more information on the measurement functions, see pages 4-28 to 4-75.
+☐ For more information on the measurement functions, see pages 4-17 to 4-62.

-These signals vary significantly depending on the measurement function, especially in the Digital-specific modes.
+The ANALYZER signal varies significantly depending on the measurement function.
 See the block diagram of the measurement, at the beginning of each measurement function section in the Operation chapter.
 Each block diagram shows the points in the signal path from which the monitors are taken.